janikvonrotz/olmoto/README.md

 # Todo

-* Event view
+* Event view - GoogleMaps
-* Event edit file upload
-* File edit
+* File edit - Cover change (there can be only the one)
-* File navigation with album
+* File edit - Spinner
-* Event participation
 * Access control file: all, user: admin, event: admin

 # Configure and Run